Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Formal background

-\item[-] $X_{i-1} \to X_i \leftarrow X_{i+1}$, and $X_i$ is observed or one of its descendants. \end{itemize} We denote by $N$ the number of BN's variables and by $E$ the number of BN's edges.
+We denote by $N$ the number of CBN's variables and by $E$ the number of CBN's edges.
 Sets are denoted by boldface capital letters.
 We define some sets and functions, which we will use extensively throughout this paper: \begin{itemize}

 \item $\textbf{OBS}= \{(X_i, x_{i,j}), i \in I, I \subseteq [1, N], x_{i,j} \in \mathcal{D}(X_i), j \in \{1, .., \#\mathcal{D}(X_i)\} \}$ the set of pairs representing a variable and its observed value, relating to a single individual of the database.